theima/ein/README.md

  }
  ```

 The first function is there to give access to `next` and `value` on the node.
+It returns a function that will be given the next function in the execution chain.
+This might be another middleware or the function executing the action and updating the model.

+##### `following`

  ```typescript
  return (following) => {